 Remember, we don't need to be experts to do this - all we need is to have concern for our kids.
 Here's how:

-1) Ask for a meeting.
+2) Ask for a meeting.
 Provincial and federal elected officials hold meetings in their constituency all the time, so contact their office and ask for one.
 Say you are a small delegation (3-5) of parents/grandparents who are constituents and you want to meet to discuss action on climate change.
-During COVID-19, physical distancing and other regulations will impact how you can meet; at the same time, elected officials have become more adept at using online means of communication and this opens up new opportunities for virtual face-to-face meetings.
+Sometimes they'll offer to meet with your virtually, if it's possible, we encourage you to go and meet them face-to-face for a bigger impact.

-2) Do some reading and make a plan.
+3) Do some reading and make a plan.
 You do not need to be an expert on climate policy.
-Remember that your provincial or federal person probably isn't either!
+Remember that your provincial or federal rep probably isn't either!
 They are just people like you who got elected.
 But, before your meeting have your team do some reading about what's going on with the province or the federal government on climate change and talk about it together so that you have the basics.
+Or ask the For Our Kids network support team for current policy opportunities or guidance.
 Make a plan for the meeting, like who will say what and who will keep track of the conversation.

-3) Express concern and ask for more.
+4) Express concern and ask for more.
 Take turns in your delegation expressing your concern for your kids or grandkids given Canada is not on track to meet its climate targets, and ask for more action.
 You may have something specific you are asking for, or you may just ask "what more can you do?" and make them answer.
 If you get into a debate, keep it respectful.
+It can be a good idea to take some notes to look into things they're mentioning or areas you might want to follow up with in the future.

-4) Follow up.
+5) Follow up.
 Write a letter thanking them for the meeting, reiterating your concerns, and asking for more action.
 Ask for a written reply.
+Consider writing up some next steps for yourself and/or a reminder to follow up with them on any initiatives they mentioned that you want to hold them to.

 If your provincial or federal elected official refuses to meet with you after trying a few times, you may want to go public with that in order to hold them accountable in a different way, pointing out that they are refusing to meet with their constituents.